What Is Starlink Mini? Here’s How to Get It

 Unlike a regular Starlink setup, Starlink Mini is reportedly about the size of a laptop, making it small enough that you can carry it on your back and power it with a USB bank.

-The Mini Roam plan has restrictions: unlike with residential Starlink, you only get 50GB of data each month, and you pay $1 per extra GB.
+The Roam 50GB plan has restrictions: unlike with residential Starlink, you only get 50GB of data each month, and you pay $1 per extra GB.
 This plan also currently works in the US only.

 However, one thing that stays the same is the high price.
 Like the full version of Starlink, Starlink Mini costs significantly more than a typical home internet service.
 It makes sense that you’d pay more to account for the satellite upkeep and frankly unprecedented remote access—but the high price tag also means the service is out of reach to many customers who might benefit from it.